- Bus Guide

 Q. Is travelling by public bus expensive.

 Q. How do you pay on the City bus, picture right.

-A. You can purchase a rechargeable Giro card from the green cabins on the sea front road (Avenida do Mar) or on the bus €1,95; from the 1 January 2017 the on board bus ticket purchase is not rechargeable
+A. You can purchase a rechargeable Giro card from the green cabins on the sea front road (Avenida do Mar) or pay a single fare on the bus €1,95; the on board bus ticket purchase is not rechargeable

 You can recharge your Giro card at the City cabins or a shop displaying a 'pay shop' sign or post offices (Correiros).
 Current prices to recharge your Giro card is 1-9 journeys €1,35 for each journey; 10+ journeys €1,25 for each journey.
 To use the Giro card on the bus you hold it with the Giro logo towards you and in front of the Giro scanner machine on the bus.
 A green light indicates OK; a red light indicates a faulty scan or no more journeys left on the card.